 Incident Summary

 OpenAI’s governance and safety infrastructure underwent a series of significant changes in early 2026 that, taken together, represent one of the most documented cases of safety culture erosion at a frontier AI company.
-On February 11, 2026, OpenAI disbanded its Mission Alignment Team — the second dedicated safety team dissolved in two years, following the Superalignment team in 2024.[1][8]
+On February 11, 2026, OpenAI disbanded its Mission Alignment Team, with team lead Joshua Achiam departing the organization.[5][6]
+This followed the 2024 dissolution of the Superalignment team, meaning OpenAI has dissolved both of its dedicated safety-focused teams in a two-year period.

-Evidence from co-founder Greg Brockman’s diary, entered in the Elon Musk trial beginning March 30, included the statement “cannot say we are committed to the nonprofit,” underscoring the documented tension between OpenAI’s original nonprofit mission and its commercial trajectory.[6]
+SoftBank’s $40 billion investment was reported as tied to OpenAI completing its transition to a PBC structure.[8]
+Evidence from co-founder Greg Brockman’s diary, entered in the Elon Musk trial beginning March 30, 2026, included the statement “cannot say we are committed to the nonprofit,” underscoring documented tension between OpenAI’s original nonprofit mission and its commercial trajectory.[9]

 Key Facts

-- Brockman diary: Co-founder’s diary states “cannot say we are committed to the nonprofit” (entered as trial evidence)[6]
+- Brockman diary: Co-founder’s diary states “cannot say we are committed to the nonprofit,” entered as trial evidence[9]

 Threat Patterns Involved